t1yeh/labreport3/index.md

 biomed/1471-2091-4-1.txt:          Microcon-100 (Amicon).
 The reaction mixtures were diluted biomed/1471-2121-3-8.txt:        sequences are Gly-247, Gly-284 and Cys-450 in our Hyal-1
 ```
+This command looks for lines containing patterns like "Name-number" (e.g., "isopropyl-1234") within text files in biomed within the "biomed" directory,  and then displays the first 5 lines found.
+This can be helpful if we are looking/gathering specific compound names in that format.
+### ```-hc```

 ```-h``` surpresses/hides the filenames in the output
 ```-c``` counts the number of matches in file